-All IDEA ninth graders take Introduction to Careers, which provides opportunities to sample all four CTE pathways offered at IDEA.
-Scholars who choose to pursue the Computer Science pathway will then take the following courses:
+All IDEA ninth graders take an Introduction to Careers class, which provides opportunities to sample all four CTE pathways offered at IDEA.
+Scholars who choose to pursue the Computer Science pathway then take the following courses:

 Skills and Proficiencies

 Scholars who complete IDEA's Computer Science pathway will obtain proficiency in several coding languages, including:

 eSports: Scholars compete in the PlayVS league against other schools from all over the country.
 IDEA's eSports players battle it out in Madden NFL 21, FIFA 21, Rocket League, and Super Smash Brothers Ultimate.

 Video Game Club: Scholars enjoy playing a variety of games using brand new gaming computers and virtual reality headsets.